Dustin231/python-ehub/README.md

 **Solver:**
 -	To install the glpk solver, enter the command: “conda install -c conda-forge glpk” (using Anaconda Prompt)
+-	To install the Gurobi solver, please visit http://www.gurobi.com/ and follow the download instructions.
+Note that a license (e.g., academic license) is required.

 **OpenOffice:**
 -	Download and install the appropriate OpenOffice software package for your machine from:  https://www.openoffice.org/download/